Metacognition in Science EducationMetacognition in Science Education: A Teacher's Guide - educational concept illustration

 Reflection questions spark metacognition.
 For example: "What was hard?" or "What surprised you?"
 Teachers prompt reflection, helping learners see gaps (Flavell, 1979).
 Learners then identify areas needing improvement (Nelson & Narens, 1990).

 Effective prompts might include: "What would you change about your method if you repeated this investigation?" or "How confident are you in your conclusions, and what evidence supports this confidence level?"
-These targeted questions encourage students to evaluate their scientific thinking processes rather than simply describing what happened during the experiment.
-A related challenge is the feeling of knowing (FOK), where students believe they understand a scientific concept because it feels familiar, yet cannot explain or apply it accurately under test conditions.
+These targeted questions encourage learners to evaluate their scientific thinking processes rather than simply describing what happened during the experiment.
+A related challenge is the feeling of knowing (FOK), where learners believe they understand a scientific concept because it feels familiar, yet cannot explain or apply it accurately under test conditions.

 Try peer reflection: learners review lab reports and give feedback on methods and results.
 This work develops communication skills and awareness, (Topping, 1998).
 Learners spot issues in others' work, improving their self-evaluation skills, (Sadler & Good, 2006).